umbaughl8410/WHSTechNotes/journal.md

 | Sally | Chocolate | Graduation | $35.00 |
 | Michal | Vanilla | Farewell Party | $37.00 |
 | Emma | Carrot | Birthday | $39.00 |

+# May 5, 2025

+It is highly improbable that 100 unarmed people could defeat a silverback gorilla.
+Silverback gorillas are incredibly strong, with bite forces exceeding 1,300 PSI and the ability to lift up to 4,000 pounds.
+Even with 100 people, the gorilla's strength, agility, and natural weaponry (teeth and powerful limbs) would make it a formidable opponent, leading to severe injuries among the humans.The Viral Challenge: Responsibility and EducationMaking this kind of challenge go viral is irresponsible due to the potential for harm and misinformation.
+While some might see it as a thought experiment about strategy and teamwork, many could misunderstand the true danger and brutality of such a confrontation.
+This highlights how online trends can prioritize entertainment over education, spreading sensational ideas without considering the ethical or practical implications.

+# May 12, 2025

+The "Chromebook Challenge" is an example of unethical behavior because it puts both individuals and school property at risk.
+As digital citizens, we have a responsibility to use technology safely and ethically, understanding that our actions have real-world consequences.Ethical Implications and ResponsibilitiesThe "Chromebook Challenge," which involves inserting objects into USB ports, is clearly unethical.
+This is because it can lead to physical damage to school property, such as Chromebooks, and poses a significant safety risk due to the potential for electrical fires.
+As students, we are entrusted with valuable resources, and intentionally damaging them is a breach of that trust.
+Furthermore, such actions can lead to disciplinary consequences, including suspension or expulsion, as schools have policies in place to protect their equipment and ensure a safe learning environment.Real-World Consequences and Responsible Tech UseTo someone who views the "Chromebook Challenge" as a harmless joke, it's crucial to explain the real-world consequences.
+Damaging school property ultimately affects everyone, as it can lead to increased costs for repairs or replacements, which may result in fewer resources available for educational programs.
+More importantly, the risk of electrical fires can endanger lives and cause serious injuries.
+Responsible tech use means understanding the potential impact of our actions and prioritizing safety and respect for property.
+It also means being a positive influence and discouraging others from participating in dangerous or destructive behaviors.

+# May 19, 2025

+I cant wait for summer to start.
+I want school to end so i can be home a lot more.